pykoala/pykoala/docs/contributing/index.rst

 Contributing
 ============

-PyKOALA is an open community, where users are greatly welcomed to contribute to the development of the library.

-The list of current issues of PyKOALA can be found `here <https://github.com/pykoala/pykoala/issues>`_.

-Contributors are encouraged to read the `contributing guide <https://github.com/pykoala/pykoala/main/CONTRIBUTING.md>`_ before creating a pull request.
+PyKOALA is an open-source project, and we warmly welcome contributions from the community!
+There are several ways you can help improve the library:

+- **Report Issues**

+Share feedback, request features, or report bugs by opening a new `issue <https://github.com/pykoala/pykoala/issues>`_ on GitHub.

+- **Contribute Code**

+If you’d like to contribute code, please follow the guidelines outlined in our `Contributing guide <https://github.com/pykoala/pykoala/blob/main/CONTRIBUTING.md>`_.

+Whether you're fixing a bug, improving documentation, or adding a new feature, your help is appreciated!

 Contents
 --------